 Fuerza Migrante (previously Migrant Workers Dignity Association, MWDA)1 is committed to ending all forms of oppressive social relations that prevent the autonomous development of communities and individuals to their fullest potential.
 This work extends outwards into the community but also inwards towards the people who make up our organization.
 As an organization formed by both settlers and migrants, we are cognizant of the ways the oppressive society we live in shapes our language, thought, and practices.
 While we are united by values and aspirations for justice, hope, and liberation, the forms of internalized oppression we carry not only seriously negate and delimit our organizing abilities, they can also damage and sever our relations as compañeres.
 This is why keeping a multidimensional perspective is crucial.

-Fuerza Migrante was originally created as an organization (then known as the MWDA) to support power-building of migrant farm workers to fight against the individuals, institutions, and social relations that seek to dominate them in Canada.
+Fuerza Migrante was originally created as an organization to support power-building of migrant farm workers to fight against the individuals, institutions, and social relations that seek to dominate them in Canada.
 One of the original founding pillars was recognizing the inability of antiquated labour union models, which through bureaucratic, white-centric, and paternalistic practices, were choking out the advance of migrant autonomy.
 As that style of labour politics did not represent or advance migrant interests, the then-MWDA built itself as a political space where horizontal migrant power could develop.

 While exploitation at the hands of their Canadian employers is a unifying feature of migrant farm worker experiences, this is not the only social relation that impacts their lives.
 Understanding and acknowledging the existence of the patriarchy is a major obstacle in our struggle.
 Patriarchal discourse and practice not only teaches cismales to objectify and enact violence against folk who do not conform to traditional roles of masculinity, it also encourages self-harm through unsustainable levels of neglect towards their own physical and mental health by devaluing self-care and emotions as “feminine”, and therefore, “inferior,” traits.
 Patriarchal oppression fractures migrant unity through gendered violence and lack of empathy, intensifying the exploitation of migrant labour by capitalists both in Canada and abroad.
 Identifying and organizing against these dynamics creates an opportunity for radical political action while validating the complex reality of migrants’ existence and struggle.
 A multidimensional lens that forces us to analyze and question ourselves does not take importance away from fighting capitalism, nor does it “betray” or “displace” the workers’ voice and participation from the centre of our work.
 In fact, claims like these (which we have unfortunately heard) not only ignore the radical feminist voices of migrant workers today, they are also excuses to not take responsibility for our own role in reproducing the system that upholds the power of patriarchal and toxic men in our struggles for liberation.